 An animal lover at heart, when I decided to become an at home mother to my four children, I knew I wanted to be a hobby breeder.
 At one point in my life I dreamed of owning beautiful cats and today I am so happy to say that I raise them.

 My cats are my "career".
 Maybe not in the financial sense but it's been said that the difference between a job and a career is doing something you love.
 Having a cattery can be 24/7 work at times and very expensive.
 Even when I am not at home, I often find myself thinking about my cats and things I'd like to do to improve my program.
 I have put hours and hours into research trying to soak in all of the information I can.
 I have never found it boring, not even for a moment.

 There have been a lot of ups and downs along the road.
-I could make this one paragraph into a book but I will try to keep it short.
 Many breeders will only tell you about the positive aspects, and have you believe they produce nothing but kittens made of gold.
-An honest breeder will tell you that there are just as many failures as there are triumphs.
+An honest breeder will tell you that there are also failures along with triumphs.
 Not all parent cats prove successful, not all kittens survive, sometimes kittens can get sick, and breeders experience the same issues as any pet owner but on an even larger scale.
 Breeding is not only full of joy, but also heartache.
 For me, the most difficult part of being a breeder is having to re-home adults when they are retired from breeding.
 I can't help but worry about how they will do in their new home, and after having them and caring for them over an extended time period it can be hard to let go.